dy/sprae/r&d.md

   - Screwed up debugging / stacktrace (unless errored)
   + that "unlimits" returned struct, so that any property can be added/deleted.
   - doesn't really save from `new (()=>{}).constructor` hack: we gotta substitute objects too.
+  + allows easier handle of `:with="a=1,b=2,c=3"` - we just naturally get local variables without messup with global
+    + we can even define locals without `let`...
+  - not having "comfy" compatible JS at hand: cognitive load of whole language "layer" in-between

 2. Use sandboxed proxy
   - tough evaluation